-LenandJJ.com is all about travel, from traveling as a digitally nomadic married couple, and traveling on a budget, to cruises, to the occasional luxury travel splurge (Bora Bora anyone?
+LenandJJ.com is all about our adventures in travel, from traveling as a digitally nomadic married couple, and traveling on a budget, to cruises, to the occasional luxury travel splurge (Bora Bora anyone?
 We’ve been, and it’s definitely so nice they named it twice).

 Most importantly, we want to inspire you to get back in touch with that child-like sense of wonder and exploration that is our #1 “Why” of why we travel.
 Let’s face it, the “inner-explorer and wanderer” has gone dormant in many (especially if you’re an American, where less than half the population has a passport,) and where we work entirely too much and have too little vacation time to begin with.
 The point is, even if you only have two days or two weeks, we want to encourage you to get out and explore the world around you, whether it be across the globe or across the street.
 As you work on developing your own “Why” to travel, be sure to check out our Destinations page for the “How and Where”.
 Carpe Diem, Life is Short, Work hard, Play Hard, Travel Harder, Wanderlust… #LenandJJ.

 About Us Summary